hnjw-png/manvsmachine/README.md

 * Is the computers choice random?
 Yes!

 * Does the score appear on the manscore and computer score sections?
 No! ...
 It should be appearing when the player or the computer win, or lose.
 I have been troubleshooting this for some days, as I see that the function isnt being translated to the site.
 I have tried writing various codes to call the function.
 So I am still working on this, as now I see the draw function was on its own loop, i see it need to combine the increment function with another.

+*Does the game calculate rounds?
+No, it does not function creating rounds, I have tried several different code combinations, but I need to experience javascript to fix these bugs.
+I am working on calling variables, and not making the mistake of creating a endless loop.

+*The game functions visually, but not pracitcally, the game clearly interacts well with the user as when a button is clicked, the computer automatically makes its choice.
+But thereafter there is no functionality on the score counter.